 Medusa asked Arvak if any humans plagued their borders.
 He told her they were safe for another night.
 She then, by Black Bolt, gives the order for the Inhumans to sleep.
 Not long after, a ship which attacked the Inhumans arrived.
 She and Black Bolt went to see who it was.
 They find out it was the Kree.
 Medusa wondered how they defeated their best warriors so quickly.
 Black Bolt sent an order to her and she knew what she had to do.
 A beetledroid dismantled the ship Medusa was on.
 She fell, but her hair cushioned her fall.
 The machines neutralized her powers and wrap their legs in her hair so it won't grow.
 She then faints, thanking the gods that Luna and Crystal were not in Attilan that night.
 Medusa, with Gorgon and Black Bolt, goes to Sparto's planet to assassinate Lilandra, but unknown to them, Karnak and Triton were part of the Imperial Guard.

 The Royal Family had their troubles with Maximus, but Medusa remained the interpreter for Black Bolt.
-After Attilan was moved to the Blue Area of the Moon, she and Black Bolt were married and Medusa was made queen.
+After Attilan was moved to the Blue Area of the Moon, she and Black Bolt were married and Medusa was made the queen.
 When Medusa became pregnant, Attilan's Genetics Council argued that mating should be banned, due to the unsteadiness of Maximus and ordered the pregnancy terminated.
 Medusa fled to Earth and lived in the desert until the child was born.
 Medusa returned to Attilan and turned her son over the Genetics Council, who they smuggled to Earth for testing.
 Medusa found out and went after her child.
 When this exposed a grab for power, both the Genetics Council and the Royal Family gave up leadership, though the Royal Family resumed leadership.
 Medusa has led an effort to bring the Inhumans and humans together, beginning with the learning of each others' cultures.

 War of Kings

 After the Inhuman Royal Family moved Attilan to Hala to begin their rule over the Kree Empire, which was something they were made to do, war broke out between them and the Shi-ar Empire, led by the unstable Vulcan.
-When Black Bolt attempted to end the war with the Terigen Bomb, it created a massive fissure in space and time known as the Fault.
+When Black Bolt attempted to end the war with the Terrigen Bomb, it created a massive fissure in space and time known as the Fault.
 It also took Black Bolt and Vulcan's lives.
 Having won the war, Medusa became queen of both the Kree and the Shi'ar.

 Realm of Kings

 With the grief of losing her husband, Medusa took the role of leader very seriously, acting how a queen should.
 She realized that there was still considerable tension between the Inhumans and the Kree, especially after the loss of Black Bolt.
-She proved on several occasions that the Kree needed the Inhumans by saving them from a rogue Destructoid called Devos the Devastator, and a revolt of the Alpha Primitives.
+She proved on several occasions that the Kree needed the Inhumans by saving them from a rogue Destructoid called Devos the Devastator and a revolt of the Alpha Primitives.
 The other Inhumans soon discovered that Maximus was behind those plots, but after they caught him, Medusa released him, claiming to have put Maximus up to it.
-Much to the disagreement of others, specifically Gorgon, Crystal and Ronan, Medusa has strived to force a positive relationship between the Inhumans and the Kree.
+Much to the disagreement of others, specifically Gorgon, Crystal and Ronan, Medusa has strived to forge a positive relationship between the Inhumans and the Kree.
 Medusa plans to have nothing get in her way of ruling the Empire.

 Avengers Infinity Quest